Rugby Europe International Championships: International Championships: third format (from 2016 to 2022)

-A statement was released by the Polish Rugby Union in December 2021 confirming that the Rugby Europe Championship, will expand to 8 teams in 2022/2023 season.
-To accommodate this expansion, no team will be relegated from the top tier, while two teams from the second tier Trophy Championship will be promoted following the completion of the 2021/2022 Championship.
-The serpentine system is applied to allocate each team to their respective groups.
-Each team will play a total of five games (three round robin group matches to detremine the team's path and two play-off matches).
-Seeding (for group) and relegation is calculated over a two year cycle, as is the promotion from Trophy competition.
-Addittionaly, Rugby Europe made changes to the bonus points system.
+Additionally, Rugby Europe made changes to the bonus points system.
 The standard system, that is applied in the Six Nations Championship was discarded in favour of the French system.
 The main difference is that where previously a team would be awarded 1 try bonus point for scoring (at least) 4 tries, regardless of the outcome, and whereas now, a team would be awarded 1 "bonus" point for winning while scoring at least the equivalent of 3 or more tries than their opponent.

-International Championships: new format (from 2022)
+International Championships: fourth format (from 2022 to 2023)

 From October 2022, the Rugby Europe International Championships, made up of five levels or divisions: